Comparison principles for 3-D steady potential flow in spherical coordinates: Introduction

 The rest of this paper is arranged as follows.
-In \Cref{sec: weak comparison principle}, we first give a comparison principle for nonuniformly elliptic equation in divergence form (\Cref{comparison principle for Q} below), and then apply it to establish a weak comparison principle for equation \eqref{eq: phi eq.}.
-In \Cref{sec: Main part}, we establish a Hopf-type lemma for equation \eqref{eq: phi eq.} and use it to complete the proof of \Cref{thm: Main}.
+In Section \ref{sec: weak comparison principle}, we first give a comparison principle for nonuniformly elliptic equation in divergence form (Lemma \ref{comparison principle for Q} below), and then apply it to establish a weak comparison principle for equation (\ref{eq: phi eq.}).
+In Section \ref{sec: Main part}, we establish a Hopf-type lemma for equation (\ref{eq: phi eq.}) and use it to complete the proof of Theorem \ref{thm: Main}.

-\section{A weak comparison principle for equation \eqref{eq: phi eq.}}
+\section{A weak comparison principle for equation (\ref{eq: phi eq.})}

 Motivated by the work of \cite{CFe12}, we first construct a comparison principle for nonuniformly elliptic equation in the divergence form.

 Let $\Omega$ be an open set in the unit sphere.
 We consider the nonlinear equation